python/cpython/Doc/library/statistics.rst

 random selections from that distribution.

-The technique is to pick a sample from a bandwidth scaled kernel function and recenter the result our around a randomly chosen point from the input data.
+The technique is to pick a sample from a bandwidth scaled kernel function and recenter the result around a randomly chosen point from the input data.
 This can be done with any kernel that has a known or accurately approximated inverse cumulative distribution function.